Beyond Glutamate: How Ketamine's Action on Kappa Opioid Receptors May Address Trauma's Core Symptoms

 Does acting on an opioid receptor mean ketamine is an opioid?

 No, and this is a critical distinction for patient safety.
-Ketamine is a KOR antagonist—a blocker.
-Traditional opioids (like morphine or oxycodone) are mu-opioid receptor agonists—activators.
-They produce opposite effects.
+Ketamine is a KOR antagonist – a blocker.
 As a KOR antagonist, ketamine helps reverse dysphoria and has a low abuse potential compared to traditional opioids.
 A study in the American Journal of Psychiatry further elucidates these non-addictive, antidepressant mechanisms.

 A Path Forward with Academically-Affiliated Leadership